metersploit/CMSC495/README.md

 git pull
 git checkout -b your-branch-name-here
 ```
-You might already be on the main branch and/or have an up-to-date copy of the repo
+You might already be on the main branch and/or have an up-to-date copy of the repo.
+If thats the case, the commands immediately above here are still safe to run, and git will report that one or both are already true.

 CI/CD TODOs (if I have time)
 ```